Grab your copy

 Many people consider passing on significant assets to their children or loved ones during their lifetime.
 There could be a number of reasons for doing so, but if you are thinking about giving property or other valuable assets away, you should not do so quickly or lightly.
 Unforeseen consequences, such as tax liabilities, may arise if you are not prepared for the full implications of the gift.

-This factsheet highlights some of the main things to account for when considering a gift of significant assets.
+This help guide highlights some of the main things to account for when considering a gift of significant assets.

 What are your reasons for making the gift?